Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 Multi-assistant allows the user to install and use multiple voice assistants on the same machine.

-The Multi-assistant framework will manage voice assistants that are built with Multi-assistant client library and will activate one among them when either wake word is detected or voice key is pressed.
+The Multi-assistant framework manages voice assistants that are built with Multi-assistant client library and activates one among them when either the wake word is detected or the voice key is pressed.

 The main features of the Multi-assistant API include: